cloudspannerecosystem/autoscaler/scaler/README.md

 ## Overview

-The Scaler function receives a message from the Poller function that includes the utilization metrics for a single Spanner instance.
+The Scaler component receives a message from the Poller component that includes the utilization metrics for a single Spanner instance.
 It compares the metric values with the [recommended thresholds][spanner-metrics], plus or minus an [allowed margin][autoscaler-margins].
-The Scaler function determines if the instance should be scaled, the number of nodes or processing units it should be scaled to and adjusts the size of the Spanner instance accordingly.
+The Scaler component determines if the instance should be scaled, the number of nodes or processing units it should be scaled to, and adjusts the size of the Spanner instance accordingly.

 ## Scaling methods

-The Scaler function supports three scaling methods out of the box:
+The Scaler component supports three scaling methods out of the box:

-*   [STEPWISE](scaling-methods/stepwise.js): This is the default method used by the Scaler.
+*   [STEPWISE](scaler-core/scaling-methods/stepwise.js): This is the default method used by the Scaler.
 It suggests adding or removing nodes or processing units using a fixed step amount defined by the parameter `stepSize`.
 In an overload situation, when the instance High Priority CPU utilization is over 90%, the Scaler uses the `overloadStepSize` parameter instead.

-*   [LINEAR](scaling-methods/linear.js): This method suggests adding or removing nodes or processing units calculated with a simple linear [cross multiplication][cross-multiplication].
+*   [LINEAR](scaler-core/scaling-methods/linear.js): This method suggests adding or removing nodes or processing units calculated with a simple linear [cross multiplication][cross-multiplication].
 This way, the new number of nodes or processing units is [directly proportional][directly-proportional] to the current resource utilization.

-*   [DIRECT](scaling-methods/direct.js): This method suggests scaling to the number of nodes or processing units specified by the `maxSize` parameter.
+*   [DIRECT](scaler-core/scaling-methods/direct.js): This method suggests scaling to the number of nodes or processing units specified by the `maxSize` parameter.
     It does NOT take in account the current utilization metrics.
 It is useful to scale an instance in preparation for a batch job and and to scale it back